nextcord/nextcord-ext-ipc/docs/ext/ipc/client.rst

 The IPC client is very simple.
 It will simply connect to your server process and send JSON data.
-If you do not supply a port on initialisation, the client will connect to the multicast :doc:`server` and return the port from said server.
+If you do not supply a port on initialisation, the client will connect to the multicast :doc:`server<server>` and return the port from said server.

 If you do supply a port, it will connect to the server instantly.

 Requests are made by calling :py:meth:`Client.request`